Harvest and Handling

 Summer Squash

-The harvest of summer squash (zucchini, patty pans, crooknecks, ball types) is very labor intensive.
+The harvest of summer squash (zucchini, patty pans, crooknecks, ball types) is very labor-intensive.
 For optimum quality, fruits should be tender and have a shiny or glossy appearance.
 Low quality fruits have a dull color.
 Fruit size depends on the market, but fruits should never have seed with hard seed coats.
 Ideally, the crop should be harvested every other day and sometimes every day when temperatures are very warm.
 When harvesting summer squash, leave a short piece of the stem attached to the fruit.
-If possible, use cotton gloves when harvesting to avoid scratching and puncturing the fruit and cut the squash from the vine rather than twisting them off.
-The first flush of fruit (first week) to be harvested is usually the best quality.
-Plan to harvest a given planting only 2 to 3 weeks and then start harvesting another planting.
-This will keep quality at its best, allows for a longer marketing season, and minimizes low production due to older plants and disease.
+If possible, use cotton gloves when harvesting to avoid scratching and puncturing the fruit, and cut the squash from the vine rather than twisting them off.
+The first flush of fruit (first week) harvested is usually the best quality.
+Plan to harvest a given planting only 2 to 3 weeks, and then start harvesting another planting.
+This will keep quality at its best, allow for a longer marketing season, and minimize low production due to older plants and disease.
 Harvest crookneck and straight neck cultivars when fruits are 1¼ to 2 inches in diameter.
 Zucchini fruits should be 6-8 inches long while scallop or ball types are harvested when they are 3-4 inches in diameter.
 Plant production drops off significantly if fruits are allowed to grow to larger sizes.

 Winter Squash

 For optimum quality, harvest the fruits of winter squash and pumpkins only after the shell (or rind) has hardened completely.
-If you can scratch the rind with a finger nail, the fruit is still not mature.
+If you can scratch the rind with a fingernail, the fruit is still not mature.
 Care should be taken during harvest not to damage or break off the stem.
-Most winter squash and pumpkins are cut off the vine and stacked 2-4 fruits deep, depending on their size.
-When loading out of the field, trucks and trailers should be padded and fruit should not be bumped or bruised.
+Most winter squash and pumpkins are cut off the vine and stacked two to four fruits deep, depending on their size.
+When loading out of the field, trucks and trailers should be padded, and fruit should not be bumped or bruised.
 Winter squash intended for long-term storage should be washed or dipped in a 10% chlorine bleach solution (1 part chlorine bleach to 9 parts water), then dried before storing in a dry, cool place.
 Storage in the open sun causes excessive spoilage and sunburn.

 Pumpkins